DanLearnings/book-catalog/README.md

-# Book Catalog - A Full-Stack DevOps Project Journey
+# Book Catalog - A Simple Full-Stack DevOps Project Journey

 Welcome to the central hub for the Book Catalog project!
 This repository contains the high-level architectural documentation and serves as the main entrypoint for understanding the entire ecosystem.